bhyland/ccsqa2025-play-at-home/README.md

 - Click any `.md` file above to view it, then copy the contents
 - Or download the entire repository: click the green "Code" button → "Download ZIP"

+> [!TIP]
-> [!Tip] When you open a .md file, copy everything (including the markdown headings).
+> When you open a .md file, copy everything (including the markdown headings).
 ChatGPT automatically interprets markdown when pasted into chat.

 ## How to Use These Agents

+> [!CAUTION]
-> [!CAUTION] **These materials are for learning and experimentation only.** They are not intended for production use in regulated environments or as a replacement for validated quality systems.
+> **These materials are for learning and experimentation only.** They are not intended for production use in regulated environments or as a replacement for validated quality systems.
 See the Disclaimer section below.

 ### Step 1: Create an Isolated Project